NAMTeam/Network-Addon-Mod/README.md

 contain network related code that is not part of the NAM controller, but is contained in other .dat files of the NAM.

 The directory `ltext` contains sources for NAM [LText](https://wiki.sc4devotion.com/index.php?title=LTEXT) files.
 Translations are contained within its subdirectories.
-See

 The directory `src/main/scala` contains code related to Metarules.
 These are files written in the programming language Scala